Feyerabend/ABC80/abc802/README.md

 #### ASCII-aritmetic

-In ABC802, some new features have been added to the ASCII arithmetic from ABC80 which are:
+In ABC802, some new features was added to the ASCII arithmetic:
-  * The number of digits has been increased to 125.
+  * The number of digits was increased to 125.
-  * Exponent allowed in input data.
+  * Exponent wasallowed in input data.

+[^numbers]: More or less translation from
-[^numbers]: *Bit för bit med ABC 800*, Luxor datorer, Motala, 1984, pp.44-6
+*Bit för bit med ABC 800*, Luxor datorer, Motala, 1984, pp.44-6

 ## Timing in BASIC II with ABC802